liehendr/xadf/README.md

 **--seat DIR**
 : configures xadf git directory to a custom location DIR instead of `$HOME/xadf` during install time.
 Is meant to be used in conjuction of option `-i / --install`

-**-b NAME / --branch NAME**
+**-b / --branch NAME**
-: checks out to branch NAME.
+: checks out to branch NAME during install.
 Without this argument, it is identical to call the program with option `--branch master`

+**--clone-source/-s URL**
+: Sets a custom git repository URL to clone from during install.
+Note that it assumes you already have xadf installed in your home directory (see `--minimal-install`).
+Should be used with option `--install/-i`.

 ### Installer

 The use of `-i` option when executing `xadf` should perform the following actions:

 1. Replicate from xadf git repository with separate git configuration.
-It will also specify a temporary location `$HOME/.xadf-tmp` to store all contents of the repo.
+If `--clone-source/-s URL` is set, replicate from the specified git clone URL, otherwise it will use its native clone URL (this repository).
+It will also produces a temporary directory `$HOME/.xadf-tmp` to store all contents of the repo.
 If `--seat` is set, replicate git directory to the specified location.
 Otherwise, replicate git directory to `$HOME/xadf`
 2. Switch working directory to `$HOME/.xadf-tmp`
 3. If `--branch` is set, checks out to branch NAME
 4. `rsync` all contents of `$HOME/.xadf-tmp/` except '.git' to `$HOME`